CONTEXT OF NIST FRAMEWORK

 functioning of increasingly complex

 and interconnected systems of infrastructure.
-However, in

-recent years cybersecurity threats and
+However, in recent years cybersecurity threats and

 attacks on this infrastructure have shown how

 vulnerable it is.
 Cybersecurity threats and attacks

-privacy, and prosperity of
+privacy, and prosperity of citizens, and undermine

 and public sectors.

 Cybersecurity threats and

 attacks routinely and regularly exploit the

 sophisticated networks, processes, systems,

 technologies that work together to provide the

 we all depend on.
 Cybersecurity threats and attacks

 put all of us at risk.

 PURPOSE OF NIST FRAMEWORK

-The NIST Framework can be used to
+The NIST Framework can be used

 to address these cybersecurity

 threats and attacks.
 It can be used to protect

 and to safeguard the health, safety, security, and

 customers, employees, and other stakeholders.

 Every organization is unique.
-It has
+It

-unique risks, unique threats,
+has unique risks, unique threats,

 and unique vulnerabilities, and will, therefore,

 approach to cybersecurity risk management.
 This NIST

 is not a one-size-fits-all approach.
 Organizations

 it any way they like.
-How they choose to protect their
+How they choose to protect

 infrastructure is and will remain entirely up to

 Organizations are free to

 customize the practices and prescriptions

 described in this NIST Framework and will be free to

 and activities that are important to product and

 will be entirely free to prioritize their

 to maximize the impact of each dollar spent.

-SCOPE OF NIST
+OF NIST FRAMEWORK